-Switzerland has many sporting achievements for a small country; why are there so few Swiss golfers at the top level?
+Switzerland has many sporting achievements for a small country; why are there so few Swiss golfers at top levels?

-It’s a big concern.
+It’s a real concern.
 Our younger players are working hard, getting support at an earlier age, gaining international experience.
-But they have very intense studies at just the same age when they need to develop most as golfers.
+But they have very intense demands from school at just the same age when they need to develop most as golfers.
 You do what your studies demand, but that is time away from golf.
 Of course studies offer some certainty about making a living later; golf doesn’t.

 You run a golf school: how do you transmit skills?

 The most important thing we can pass on is passion.
 To fully understand why this game has been around for so long.
 It takes a long time to learn: even with video equipment, 3D assessment, biomechanics, if you start today, you will be a beginner for ten years.
 But the intriguing part of the story is learning about yourself, your response to success and failure, You learn something every time you go out on the course.
 It’s improving, always improving.
 I’ve played for forty years and I’m still learning.

 What are the things that anyone could do to become a better golfer?